2020 Legislative Session

 • S 2083 would expand the crime of “exploiting the elderly” to subject more defendants to its harsh penalties.

-Wrongful Conviction (H 7086)Held for Further Study
+Wrongful Conviction (H 7086)Passed House

 Introduced by Representative Patricia Serpa, H 7086 would allow for any person sentenced to prison for longer than a year who is found to have been wrongfully convicted to petition for compensation and damages.
 We supported this important legislation which would allow for individuals who have been unjustly thrust into the criminal justice system to ensure that they have the resources to reintegrate into the community and recalibrate their lives.